1) Emailing alex@evplay.net is the best and fastest way to get your issues resolved.

 Finally, thank you again for all your patience and your support of this project.
 Reach out with any questions, comments, or just to say "hello!"
 Ok, let's get started!

-Important: Before clicking the link, make sure the Google account you are logged in to matches the account you are logged in to on your vehicle's screen.
+Important: Before clicking the link, make sure the Google account you are logged in to on your phone or computer matches the account you are logged in to on your vehicle's screen.

 This email should also match the one listed under "Google Account" in your EV Play account (if it differs from your EV Play account email).

 Note, that changing the Google account email we have on file is a manual process, and once you change it, the system sends me an message to make the necessary changes.
 Thus, it could take up to an hour to make the change during business hours, and longer if you make the change after business hours.This might be confusing, so to clarify: When you made the $55.00 pre-order deposit, it asked you for an email address for your confirmation receipt.
 You may or may not have used the email address that you use for your vehicle's Google account.
-Totally fine, but please log in to your EV Play account and enter that Google Account email where it says "Google Account."
+Totally fine, but please click the Account link at the top of this page and enter your Google Account email where it says "Google Account."

 Make sure you are logged in to the SAME Google account that you used in Step 1, above.